The Whirlwind (newspaper): History

-The revival of Jacobite sympathies
+Revival of Jacobite sympathies

 In 1886, Bertram Ashburnham circulated a leaflet seeking Jacobite sympathisers.
 Following the failed Jacobite rising of 1745, Jacobites had been suppressed and had only met in small secret gatherings.
 By the late 19th century, Jacobitism was no longer stigmatised, and Ashburnham's leaflet gathered a number of responses.
 Amongst those who replied was Melville Henry Massue.
 Massue and Ashburnham founded the Order of the White Rose, an openly Jacobite group.
 The Order was officially founded on 10 June 1866.

 The Order attracted Irish and Scottish Nationalists to its ranks.
 While these various interests gathered under the banner of restoring the House of Stuart, they also had a common streak against the scientific and secular democratic norms of the time.
 Some even planned (but did not execute) a military overthrow of the Hanoverian monarchy, with the aim of putting Princess Maria Theresa on the British throne.
 See Jacobite succession.

 Two early, and enthusiastic, members of the Order were Herbert Vivian and Ruaraidh Erskine.
 They had met at journalism school and were keen to pursue a political campaign of Jacobite restoration.